 "It is extremely important that patients with diabetes work closely with physicians to reduce risk factors and not try to self-manage their condition," he says.
 "Diabetes is a serious and complicated condition that must be treated with a team approach between the patient and physicians, which may include a primary care doctor, an endocrinologist and a cardiologist."

-More from our magazine: Better Diabetes Management
+More from our magazine: Truffles

 More than 16 million Americans have diabetes and approximately one-third of them are undiagnosed and untreated.
 Blacks and Hispanic Americans have nearly twice the incidence of type 2 diabetes as whites and many Native American tribes are experiencing epidemic rates.